 Q. Can I use funds for a project or activity that is already planned?

 A. Yes, you may use funds for an activity or event that has already been planned as long as it aligns with the mission of the grant and the grant approval is received before the event or activity begins.
-Grant funds cannot be applied to events that occur prior to November 1, 2019 or after the end of the grant period.
+Grant funds cannot be applied to events that occur prior to January 10, 2023 or after the end of the grant period, February 28, 2024.

 Q. When will I receive funding?

-A. All grantees should receive funding by the end of November 2019.
+A. All grantees for the 2022 Microgrant Initiative year should receive funding by February, 10 2023.
 USJETAA will prioritize those projects that are happening first for funding disbursal, so please let us know in the application when you need to receive the funds in order to begin the project.